AliceO2Group/AliceO2Group.github.io/quickstart/overview.markdown

 ## Requirements

 1. After LS2 the ALICE experiment will have gone through a massive upgrade to handle minimum bias PbPb interactions at 50 kHz.
-This will results in a 100 times more data than in Run 2.
+This will results in a 100 times higher event rate in Run 1 (2010).

-2. The physics topics addressed by the ALICE upgrade are characterised by a very small signal-to-noise ratio, requiring very large statistics, and a large background, which makes triggering techniques very inefficient, if not impossible.
+2. Moreover, the physics topics addressed by the ALICE upgrade are characterised by a very small signal-to-noise ratio, requiring very large statistics, and a large background, which makes triggering techniques very inefficient, if not impossible.

 3. Finally, the TPC's inherent rate of ~50Hz requires a continuous, _non-triggered_, read-out.

 ## A new computing system : ALICE O<sup>2</sup>

- Due to above requirements the readout throughput increased to 3.4TB/s.
+ Given the above requirements, the readout throughput increases to 3.4TB/s.
 Such amount of data is difficult to store as it was done during Run 1 and 2.

  This lead us to design of a new computing system for Run 3 and 4.
-In this very new system we compress the data on-the-fly by partial online reconstruction achieving a compression factor of 30.
+In this new system we compress the data on-the-fly by partial online reconstruction achieving a compression factor of 30.
 The unified design causes that traditional boundary between online and offline system blurs out.
 As a consequence, we have a common computing system for online and offline, thus the name “O2”.

 ## Data flow